-- Areas that have direct flow from tributaries, ground water, or mainstem overflow, with no influence of backwater from the mainstem Susitna. - Areas with backwater conditions created by elevated stages of the mainstem Susitna.
-At certain tributary mouths and during low discharges of the Susitna, these areas will be very limited or non-existent. - Areas with characterized as mixing zones of the tributary/slough where surface velocity is principally influenced by the mainstem flow.
+- Areas that have direct flow from tributaries, ground water, or mainstem overflow, with no influence of backwater from the mainstem Susitna. - Areas that are backwater conditions created by elevated stages of the mainstem Susitna.
+At certain tributary mouths and during low discharges of the Susitna, these areas will be very limited or non-existent. - Areas that are characterized as mixing zones of the tributary/slough where surface velocity is principally influenced by the mainstem flow.